Heather Darwall-Smith, UKCP Accredited Psychotherapist

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.

 Health issues affect not just your nights but your sense of safety and connection in the world.
 Chronic pain can heighten your alertness, making it difficult to wind down, while health anxiety can amplify intrusive thoughts that keep you awake.
 Both acute and chronic conditions can strain your relationships with others, making it harder to feel supported or understood.
 When your body feels unreliable or in discomfort, rest can feel like a battle, leaving you tired, isolated, and stuck in a cycle of worry and exhaustion.
-Rest and connection are deeply interwoven.
-By understanding how health challenges influence your body, mind, and relationships, we can begin to rebuild a sense of balance and safety in your life.
-With curiosity and compassion, I’m here to help you reclaim restful nights and meaningful connections, even amidst life’s difficulties.
+Chronic pain, illness, or health anxiety can all make rest difficult.
+When your body feels unreliable, safety and comfort can feel out of reach.
+I work with people to explore the connection between body, mind, and rest—addressing both the physical and emotional aspects that keep you awake.

 Types of Therapies Offered